AI Exam

 - Findings may include increased ovarian volume and multiple small follicles.

-In Men with Suspected Hypogonadism:
+In Men with Suspected Hypogonadism

 - Total and Free Testosterone